-Croutons are delicious in soups and salads, but did you know that you can make croutons at home?
-Homemade croutons usually taste much better than packaged store kinds and they are easy to make using ingredients you probably already have.
+Everyone knows that croutons are delicious in soups and salads, but did you know that you can make croutons at home?
+Homemade croutons usually taste much better than packaged store kind, and they are easy to make using ingredients you probably already have.

 You will need bread, butter, cheese, and some seasoning and spices.
 Making croutons at home isn't much more difficult than making toast.

-So, grab some bread and gather some spices and get ready to make a yummy, crunchy treat with these simple and easy to follow crouton making instructions.
+So, grab some bread and gather some spices and get ready to make a yummy, crunchy treat with these simple and easy-to-follow instructions.

 |Prep time||Cook time||Ready in||Yields|

 1 big bowl of croutons

 - 1 lb (2 cups) butter (or margarine)

 - 1 tsp pepper

 - The spice measurements listed above are for one regular-sized loaf of French bread.
 Basically, you will need enough butter to coat all the bread pieces and enough seasoning for flavoring.
 Adjust the spice and seasoning amounts to taste.